All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is Thymosin Alpha-1?

 Thymosin Alpha-1 (Ta1) is a 28-amino-acid peptide originally isolated from the thymus gland by Allan Goldstein and colleagues at the George Washington University School of Medicine in the 1970s.
-The thymus plays a critical role in the development and maturation of T-cells, the white blood cells responsible for adaptive immune responses.
+The thymus matters in the development and maturation of T-cells, the white blood cells responsible for adaptive immune responses.

 As the body ages, the thymus undergoes a process called involution, gradually shrinking and producing fewer immune-regulating peptides.
 Thymosin Alpha-1 is one of the key peptides lost during this decline.
 By supplementing with a synthetic version, the goal is to restore some of the immune signaling capacity that diminishes with age.

 A synthetic form of Thymosin Alpha-1, marketed as Zadaxin, has been approved in over 35 countries for conditions including hepatitis B, hepatitis C, and as an immune adjuvant.
-It is not currently FDA-approved in the United States, though it is available through physician-supervised compounding protocols.
+It isn't currently FDA-approved in the United States, though it's available through physician-supervised compounding protocols.

 How Thymosin Alpha-1 Works in the Body